Understanding CBT-E Therapy and Family-Based Treatment for Eating Disorders

 Eating Disorder Counselling in Saskatoon

-In Saskatoon, there are limited eating disorder treatment options, making it imperative to find a professional trained in the complexities of eating disorders.
+In Saskatoon, there are limited eating disorder treatment options, making it important to find a professional trained in the complexities of eating disorders.
 Eating disorders require specialized knowledge.
 Well-meaning therapists without this training can inadvertently reinforce eating disorder thinking or miss crucial medical or behavioral concerns.

 Look for professionals willing to collaborate with your care team.
 Eating disorder treatment works best when therapists, dietitians, physicians, and other providers communicate and coordinate care.
-This collaborative approach ensures all aspects of recovery, psychological, nutritional, and medical, receive attention.
+This collaborative approach ensures all aspects of recovery (psychological, nutritional, and medical) receive attention.

 For families supporting an adolescent with an eating disorder, finding both an FBT-trained therapist and dietitian creates the foundation for effective treatment.
 For adults, CBT-E training and a HAES-aligned approach indicate the therapist understands current best practices in eating disorder treatment.